dario-domi/Diarrhoea-Treatment-in-Zambia/README.md

 <img src='Pictures/Logos/RSS_logo.png' width='130'>
 </p>
 </br>
-The project focuses on the issue of correct diarrhoea treatment in Zambian children.
-Specifically, it looks at whether the introduction of a co-pack containing oral rehydration salts and zinc tablets, in rural health facilities where the two elements were already separately available, has affected dispensing practices of the recommended treatment for diarrhoea.
+The project focuses on dispensing behaviour of the recommended (and often life-saving) treatment of diarrhoea for children, in rural regions of Zambia.
 More details follow.
 </br>
 </br>
 <p align="center">